FAIR-by-Design-Methodology/FAIR-by-Design_ToT/resources/Stage 4 – Produce/14-Team Collaboration/14-Team Collaboration.md

     ![Adding Organization Collaborators](attachments/04-adding-organization-collaborators.png)

-7. The next step is to fork the [templates](https://github.com/FAIR-by-Design-Methodology/templates) repository under the new organization.
-Navigate to the [templates](https://github.com/FAIR-by-Design-Methodology/templates) homepage, and click on the `Fork` button.
+7. <span id="step7">The next step is to fork the [templates](https://github.com/FAIR-by-Design-Methodology/templates) repository under the new organization.
+Navigate to the [templates](https://github.com/FAIR-by-Design-Methodology/templates) homepage, and click on the `Fork` button.</span>

     ![Forking the Templates Repository](attachments/05-forking.png)